DanOKeefe/COVID-19_X-Ray_Classification/README.md

 # COVID-19_X-Ray_Classification

-I'm using this as a repo for a project in AWS I have
+I'm using this as a repo for one of my projects in AWS